 The Company's business is organized geographically within three divisions: Americas, Europe and Asia Pacific.
 Within each Division, the Company is generally organized along product lines.
-The Company's reportable segments within the Americas Division are Americas Beverage and North America Food.
+The Company's reportable segment within the Americas Division is Americas Beverage.
 The Company's reportable segments within the European Division are European Beverage and European Food.
 The Company's Asia Pacific Division is a reportable segment which primarily consists of beverage can operations and also includes the Company's non-beverage can operations, primarily food cans and specialty packaging.
-The Company's non-reportable segments include its European aerosol and promotional packaging business, its North American aerosol can business and its tooling and equipment operations in the U.S. and U.K.
+The Company's non-reportable segments include its North American food can business, its European aerosol and promotional packaging business, its North American aerosol can business and its tooling and equipment operations in the U.S. and U.K.